 |DCU Strategy for Research and Innovation|

-|The brochure ‘A fresh vision for research and innovation at DCU’ summarises our goals for research and innovation at DCU and outlines the activities that will ensure the fulfillment of the University’s vision, that by 2017 DCU will be recognized internationally as a research-intensive university of enterprise with a focus on translating knowledge into benefits for society and the economy.|
+|The RIS Office provides a key support to the DCU Research Community and is an instrumental enabler of the goals outlined in the DCU Strategy for Research and Innovation.
+This is one of the component strategies of the DCU's strategic plan "Transforming Lives and Societies".
+The brochure ‘A fresh vision for research and innovation at DCU’ summarises our goals for research and innovation at DCU and outlines the activities that will ensure the fulfillment of the University’s vision, that by 2017 DCU will be recognized internationally as a research-intensive university of enterprise with a focus on translating knowledge into benefits for society and the economy.|